crccheck/django-object-actions/README.md

 follow it (hey, just like admin actions!).

 If your admin modifies `get_urls`, `change_view`, or `changelist_view`,
-you\'ll need to take extra care.
+you'll need to take extra care.

 ### Re-using Admin Actions